AaltoRSE/speech2text/README.md

 ### Audio files with more than one language

 If a single audio file contains speech in more than one language, result files will (probably) still be produced but the results will (probably) be nonsensical to some extent.
-This is because even when using automatic language detection, Whisper appears to [detect the first language it encounters (if not given specifically) and stick to it until the end of the audio file, translating other encountered languages to the first language](https://github.com/openai/whisper/discussions/49).
+This is because WhisperX appears to translate languages to the specified target language (mandatory argument SPEECH2TEXT_LANGUAGE).
+Related discussion: [https://github.com/openai/whisper/discussions/49](https://github.com/openai/whisper/discussions/49).

-In some cases, this problem is easily avoided.
+In some cases, this problem can avoided relatively easily.
 For example, if the language changes only once in the middle of the audio, you can just split the file into two and process the parts separately.
 You can use any audio processing software to do this, e.g. [Audacity](https://www.audacityteam.org/).

 ## Licensing